 There's a famous quotation by George Santayana which says 'Those who fail to learn about history are doomed to repeat the mistakes of the past'.
 We think that studying and understanding history is really useful in understanding the present!
 The vast majority of GCSE history students learn to recognise historical ideas, concepts and events that are still very relevant to our modern world.
-This is particularly evident with the 20th Century units that we study in Year 11 but you can also find links and connections with events from earlier times.
+This is particularly evident with the 20th Century units but you can also find links and connections with events from earlier times.

 In addition to the subject knowledge you'll acquire, choosing GCSE history will help you to develop a range of skills.
-You'll be able to analyse why important events happened, you'll consider the concept of progress, you'll become more skillful in your use of source material in terms of what it can tell us and why it can be problematic, you'll use evidence to argue for and against different viewpoints and you'll enhance your critical thinking skills.
+You'll be able to analyse why important events happened, you'll consider the concept of change and continuity.
+You'll become more skillful in your use of source material - what can it tell us?
+Why can it be problematic?
+You'll use evidence to argue for and against different viewpoints, and you'll enhance your critical thinking skills.
 We like GCSE historians at Blatch learn to 'read between the lines' and ask their own questions.
 There are many careers and pathways where the skills of evaluation, analysis and understanding behaviour will be really important.